Leewukung/AAE6102_Assign_2_LiPeisen/README.md

    - **Complex Data Processing**: Separating direct and reflected signals requires advanced algorithms and computational resources, which can complicate data processing.

    - **Limited Spatial Resolution**: Due to the wide footprint of reflected signals, GNSS-R lacks the high spatial resolution of traditional radar or optical methods.

 **Conclusion**

-In summary, GNSS-R is a versatile and cost-effective tool for environmental and atmospheric monitoring, offering unique benefits over traditional remote sensing methods.
-While challenges such as signal interference and resolution limitations exist, continued technological innovations will improve its applications and impact in remote sensing.

-**Conclusion**